 Initially developed as part of a proposal to the World Tourism Organisation’s ‘Healing Solutions’ COVID-19 challenge, he outlines a five-pillar impact roadmap:

-- Community Wellbeing & Health Promotion
+- Community Wellbeing & Happiness

 - Ecosystem Restoration & Biodiversity

-- Cultural Diversity & Adaptation
+- Cultural Diversity & Innovation

 This is designed to position tour guides and operators as the facilitators of transformational travel experiences in the context of the United Nations 2021-2030 Decade on Ecosystem Restoration.
 It speaks directly to the urgency for Climate Action and the potential for tourism leaders to act as advocates for positive cultural change.
 Ultimately, through a combination of the latest industry thinking as well as international case studies, Matt paints a picture for The Next Evolution of Ecotourism.